chaoszcat/keyaffinity/README.md

 ###Known Bugs
 ---

 * If a notification comes in after the page has loaded, jumping to the new messages page will not work until you reload the page.
+A fix is in the works.

 ###Special Thanks
 ---